kubevirt/community/membership_policy.md

 ### Responsibilities and privileges

-  * The following apply to the part of codebase for which one would be a reviewer in the [OWNERS](https://github.com/kubevirt/kubevirt/blob/master/OWNERS_ALIASES) file.
+  * The following apply to the part of project for which one would be a reviewer in the [OWNERS](https://github.com/kubevirt/kubevirt/blob/master/OWNERS_ALIASES) file.
   * Tests are automatically run for PullRequests from members of the KubeVirt GitHub organization
-  * Code reviewer status may be a precondition to accepting large code contributions
+  * Reviewer status may be a precondition to accepting L+ contributions
-  * Responsible for project quality control via code reviews
+  * Responsible for project quality control via reviews
-  * Focus on code quality and correctness, including testing and factoring
+  * Focus on quality and correctness, including testing and factoring
   * May also review for more holistic issues, but not a requirement
   * Expected to be responsive to review requests as per community expectations
   * Assigned PRs to review related to project